The sophisticated node provisioning and image management system in Bright Cluster Manager® allows you to do the following:

 - Provision images to memory and run nodes diskless.

-- Keep track of changes to node images.
+- Use revision control to keep track of changes to node images.

 - Return to a previously stored node image if and when required.